 You will need to instruct a solicitor to oversee the legal aspects of the staircasing process for you.
+We can give you the contact details of solicitors who are familiar with staircasing.

 You will need to pay your solicitors legal fees and also our legal fees.